Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Background

-Next, let $H^\pm(M^4,\Bbb{R})$ be space of positive and negative harmonic 2-forms, respectively.
-Therefore, the second Betti number $b_2$ of $M^4$ can be written as $b_2 = b_{2}^{+} + b_{2}^{-}$, where $b_{2}^\pm$ = dim $H^\pm(M^4,\Bbb{R}).$ In particular, the signature of $M^4$ is given by Moreover, by the Hirzebruch signature theorem, it can be expressed as follows In addition, by Chern-Gauss-Bonnet formula, the Euler characteristic of $M^4$ can be written as
+Let $H^\pm(M^4,\Bbb{R})$ be the space of positive and negative harmonic 2-forms, respectively.
+Therefore, the second Betti number $b_2$ of $M^4$ can be written as $b_2 = b_{2}^{+} + b_{2}^{-}$, where $b_{2}^\pm$ = dim $H^\pm(M^4,\Bbb{R}).$ In particular, the signature of $M^4$ is given by By the Hirzebruch signature theorem, it can be expressed as In addition, by Chern-Gauss-Bonnet formula, the Euler characteristic of $M^4$ can be written as

 We now fix a point and diagonalize $W^\pm$ such that $w_i^\pm,$ $1\le i \le 3,$ are their respective eigenvalues.
-So, we remark that the eigenvalues of $W^\pm$ satisfy In particular, (\ref{eigenvalues}) tells us that
+In particular, we remark that the eigenvalues of $W^\pm$ satisfy Easily one verifies from (\ref{eigenvalues}) that